 Every Speaking Interview will be recorded to ensure accuracy, validity and reliability.

-Your ability to communicate and comprehend during the Speaking Interview will be assessed in combination with your LEOP exam results to determine your admission and placement.
+Your ability to communicate and comprehend during the Speaking Interview will be assessed in combination with your LOEP exam results to determine your admission and placement.

 Satisfactory English proficiency is required by all non-native speakers of English and it is critical to your college success.
 Please note that test results and speaking interview results may affect your admission to the college.